Ealing: Suburb of London

 With the exception of driving animals into London on foot, the transport of heavy goods tended be restricted to those times when the non-metalled roads were passable due to dry weather.
 With the passing of the Toll Road Act, this highway was gravelled and so the old Oxford Road became an increasingly busy and important thoroughfare running from east to west through the centre of the parish.
 This road was later renamed as Uxbridge Road.
 The well-to-do of London began to see Ealing as a place to escape from the smoke and smells.
 In 1800 the architect John Soane bought Payton Place and renamed it Pitzhanger Manor, not to live but just for somewhere green and pleasant, where he could entertain his friends and guests.
-Soon afterward, in 1801, the Duke of Kent bought a house at Castlebar.
+Soon afterward, in 1801, the Duke of Kent bought a house at Castlebar, now known as St David's Home which in 1918 was purchased for conversion to a care home.
 Soon, more affluent Londoners followed but with the intention of taking up a permanent residence which was conveniently close to London.
 The only British prime minister to be assassinated, Spencer Perceval, made his home at Elm House.
 Up until that point, Ealing was mostly made up of open countryside and fields where, as in previous centuries, the main occupation was farming.